-Adventureland Amusement Park contains over 100 rides, shows, and attractions including some of the country's most exciting roller coasters and thrill rides that can challenge the most avid amusement park enthusiasts.
+Adventureland Amusement Park and Adventure Bay Waterpark contain over 100 rides, shows, and attractions including some of the country's most exciting roller coasters and thrill rides that can challenge the most avid amusement park enthusiasts.
 There are also plenty of rides for less adventurous guests including great water rides as well as a full compliment of children's rides spread throughout the park.
-But the entertainment doesn't stop with rides - Adventureland presents a full array of shows in the park - from live music to magic to song and dance - there's always something to suit everyone's taste.
+But the entertainment doesn't stop with rides - Adventureland presents a full array of shows in the park - from thrilling circus acts and magic shows to live music and juggling - there's always something to suit everyone's taste.
 Simply the most fun you will have all year!
-Adventureland Park is a smoke free facility.

 Mascots and characters

-The park's official mascot is "Bernie Bernard," a dog.
+The park's official mascot is a St. Bernard dog named "Bernie Bernard".
 A cartoon drawing of Bernie appears on park guides and maps, and a walk-around character poses for photos in the park.

 Another character, "Toby" the tiger, also walks around the park.
 According to Adventureland's PR department, "Toby the tiger has been around about as long as Bernie, but is not in our ads, so he might not be as recognizable."